splunk/security_content_docs/README.md

 ```

 # Development
-To run a local jekyll install follow these steps
+To run a local jekyll install follow these steps:

 1. Install Gems with bundler `bundler install`
 2. You might want to generate a fresh site: `python bin/site_gen.py`